gerhynes/scala-notes/README.md

 When you use `flatten` on an instance of `Option[Option[A]]` and it returns an `Option[A]`:
 - If the outer optional value is `Some`, it returns the inner instance of `Option`
-- If the outer optional valie is `None`, it returns it.
+- If the outer optional value is `None`, it returns it.

 `flatMap` lets you combine the functionality of `map` and `flatten`.